 Application : Applied

-Explanation on : The Company, being a financial institution, adheres to the CG policy

-application of the document of BNM, which provides that the officers or partners of the firm

-practice of external auditors of the Company must not serve or be appointed as

-a Director of the Company until at least 3 years after cessation as an

-officer or partner of that firm or the firm last served as an external auditor

-of the Company.
-This requirement is observed by the Company in its

-consideration for potential candidates of the Board and BARMC.

-·
+Explanation on application of the practice The TOR of the BARMC provides for a cooling-off period of at least three (3) years before a former key audit partner may be appointed as a member of the BARMC.

-In this regard, none of the BARMC members were officers or partners of
+In this regard, none of the BARMC members were officers or partners of the external auditors of the Company.

-the external auditors.

-Explanation for
+Explanation for : departure

-departure

-•

-Large companies are red quir red to complete the columns below.
+Large companies are requi red to complete the columns below.
 Non-large companies are encouraged

-to complete the columns
+to complete the columns be

-•

 Measure :

 Timeframe :